nvlannasik/devops-usecase/README.md

 ## The CI/CD Pipeline

 CI/CD Pipeline is managed by Github Actions.
 The pipeline is triggered when there is a release tag pushed to the repository.
-The pipeline will build the docker image for each backend services and push it to the docker registry.
-After that, the pipeline will change the image tag in the kubernetes manifest and push it to the repository.
-And finally, the pipeline will sync the kubernetes manifest to the kubernetes cluster using ArgoCD.
+The pipeline includes the following steps:

+- Static Code Analysis
+- Unit Testing
+- Integration Testing
+- e2e Testing
+- Build & Push Docker Image to Docker Registry
+- Change Image Tag on Kubernetes Manifest
+- Sync Kubernetes Manifest to Kubernetes Cluster using ArgoCD

 ![Github Action](/image/github-action.png)